cisco-open/ndfc-roles/roles/ndfc_network_deleted/README.md

 ----------------|--------|----------------------------------------
 network_name    | string | The network to be deleted

-Network parameters are defined in the following files:
+Network parameters are defined in the following file:

 - [./inventory/group_vars/ndfc/03_networks.yml](/inventory/group_vars/ndfc/03_networks.yml)

 See the following for details:

 [./inventory/group_vars/README.md](/inventory/group_vars/README.md)

 ### Example Playbooks